jetp104/iss_tracker/README.md

 new methods "DELETE" and "POST."
 One of the routes deletes the entire data set, one posts it all back and the other gives a help sting to the user.
 Within this project aswell I used defensive coding to bar the user from crashing the program using bad inputs.
 For the project there are five additional routes with two of them using a new python library called GeoPy.
 Three of the routes give data associated with a certain key: header, metadata, and comment.
 The other two use the GeoPy library to find the exact location of the ISS at a certain epoch or at the current time.
+Another purpose was to use containerization and automation when using the
+`docker-compose.yml` file.

 ## Important Files
 `iss_tracker.py`: This is the main script of the project.
 The iss_tracker script has twelve total routes all described in the table below.
 This script uses defensive